besworks/bolt-devvit-web/README.md

 ## Features

 - Streamlined npm scripts.
-Just import into bolt and follow the prompts.
+Just [import into Bolt](https://github.com/besworks/unofficial-bolt-devvit-web) and follow the prompts.
 - No automatic bundling.
 Manage your own front-end dependencies.
 - Very simple example.
 Basic HTML page with Bolt.new badge linked using Devvit UI client.
 - Express API which returns the current Reddit context when requested.